 The MTR team considered that the ToC at this level is broadly valid, but that the linkages between these changes and reduced vulnerability are complex and outside the direct control of the Programme.

 Another complexity is the linkage between the activities, broader learning, and the implementation of policy to actually reduce vulnerability.
 For example, Nepal has had a National Building Code (NBC) since 1994, although it was only approved by the Government in 2003.
-It was quite clear from the work of the Programme in Nepal that the NBC has not yet been applied in practice, but the Programme intervention is helping to address this.
+It was quite clear from the work of the Programme in Nepal that the NBC has not yet been applied in practice, but the Programme intervention is helping to address this by providing technical support to the municipalities in establishment of code compliant building permit system.

 Cooperation model